nyuvis/research-project-template/README.md

 This is a template repository for research projects in our group.
 It outlines what projects should contain to make them known people, easy to adopt, and verifiable.
 This template summarizes what should be included in your project's repository.

+This template contains a basic [Flask](https://flask.palletsprojects.com/) web app, which requests data from a server and visualizes it in a bar chart.

 ## Paper

 You should include a link to your paper in arXiv.
 If you have given a talk, then you should also include a link to your presentation slides.